 - 1 vanilla pod

 - 1 can (395g) of sweetened condensed milk

 - 250g mixed dried fruit (removing any glacé cherries, as these don’t freeze as well)

 - 1 x 400-450g christmas pudding

 - 200-300ml of good quality Brandy (to soak the dried fruit overnight)

-To serve, top with toasted slivered almonds and/or custard (if you want that traditional flavour combo), or, do what I did for my girls Christmas dinner and add a shot of coffee over the top for a Christmas Pudding affogato!
+To serve, top with toasted slivered almonds and/or custard (if you want that traditional flavour combo).
+Or, do what I did for my Annual Girls Christmas Dinner and add a shot of coffee over the top for a Christmas Pudding affogato!
 It’s yum!

 Side note: This is my version of my my mum’s recipe, although mum’s version uses store bought good quality vanilla ice cream (that’s the super super easy version and it’s great for those that don’t want to add any more cooking to their to-do list for Christmas!).

 I hope you all have a beautiful Christmas and thanks so much for your support, on here and Instagram, in 2017!
 It is so appreciated.
 Also don’t forget to tag me if you make any of these recipes.